Prince Carl Philip, Duke of Värmland: Marriage and family

-Carl Philip dated Emma Pernald from 1999 to 2009.
-Pernald worked at a PR firm for several years.
-However, the he and Pernald broke off their relationship in March 2009.
-She revealed in the Swedish newspaper Expressen that she and Carl Philip mutually decided to go their separate ways.
-Pernald made no further comment as to the reason for the break-up.

 In April 2010, Carl Philip was linked in the press with former glamour model Sofia Hellqvist.
 In August 2010, Royal Court spokesperson Nina Eldh confirmed the relationship between Carl Philip and Hellqvist in a statement released by the palace.
 On 27 June 2014, it was announced that Carl Philip and Hellqvist were engaged.

 They married on 13 June 2015 in Stockholm's Royal Palace chapel, and thousands of people lined the streets for the occasion.
 In an interview he criticized the press for suggesting that Hellqvist was not welcome in the royal family.
 He told the press that the opposite was true and that his family easily accepted her into the family.
 He compared the "bullying" of her past to that of himself being bullied for having dyslexia.

 The couple was due to move into the Villa Solbacken which had been vacant since the death of Princess Lilian and, while it was being renovated, they lived in Rosendal Palace until 2017.

 Carl Philip and Sofia have four children: